donos-63/cookiecutter_tests/README.md

 ├── LICENSE
 ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
-├── _docs               <- A default Sphinx project; see sphinx-doc.org for details
 ├── data
 │   ├── external       <- Data from third party sources.
 │   ├── interim        <- Intermediate data that has been transformed.